lfrati/simple-systems/_projects/Neuromodularity/2019-12-12-neuromodularity.md

 # Spiky lattices

-We finally reach the end of our introduction, we have discussed the role of space and time in growing our geometric networks.
-We can now state a bit more clearly what our intent is.
+We have discussed the role of space and time in growing our geometric networks so we can now state a bit more clearly what our intent is.
 Recent works on neural reservoirs have highlighted the relevance of modularity in forming useful reservoirs that can provide long lasting signals to learn from.
 It is especially apparent in the case where the reservoir uses hard thresholds as their source of non-linearity, and the resulting dynamic is very close to that of **complex contagion**, the relevance of having highly connected modules.
 In that scenario producing and sustaining spikes requires multiple simultaneous signals that have to come at just the right time.
 A tightly connected component can provide the push needed to cross those thresholds.
 Why not have a fully connected graph then?
 Because if all the nodes spike all the time then the information present in those spikes is almost none and hence the reservoir is unsuitable for learning.
 We are not going to perform learning in our experiments.
 We are going instead to focus our attention on the role of modularity and mechanisms that lead to its formation.

 In the following last sketch we show a simple scenario using a lattice network with local connections and low activation threshold of 3.
 Nodes are connects randomly with a local preference that scales linearly with distance.
 Use the slider to change the level of connectivity in the system.
 Use the mouse to send signals from certain nodes or use the button "spark" to send one signal from every node at the same time.
 The activity bar shows the number of nodes that are currently spiking (i.e. green for none, red for all) As you change the level of connectivity of the network you can observe that activity can either _saturate_ (i.e. almost all nodes fire all the time) or _vanish_ (i.e. the signals are not sufficient to cross the thresholds)